QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

 \phi  = \frac{A_h}{A_c} .
 $$

+Soon we'll write Python code to compute the gap and plot it as a function of its determinants.

+But first we'll describe a possible alternative interpretation of our model.

-## Tweaked model: workers and entrepreneurs
+## A tweaked model: workers and entrepreneurs

 We can add a parameter and reinterpret variables to get a model of entrepreneurs versus workers.